 Underride collisions are serious accidents that deserve compensation.
 Truck accident victims who survive underride crashes may suffer extensive brain damage, paralysis or other serious injuries.
 As a result, most victims will need long-term medical treatment, physical therapy and assistive devices, placing an unwanted financial burden on the victim and their loved ones.
 In such catastrophic injury cases, it can be difficult to predict the long-term medical and financial consequences.

 Working with an experienced attorney is critical to fully determine how much compensation is appropriate.
 To help our clients afford proper medical care, our lawyers seek maximum compensation for damages, including but not limited to medical bills, lost wages, and pain and suffering.

 Call Today For A Free Case Review

 To find out if you are eligible to recover financial compensation after an underride collision, we encourage you to contact us.
 Your first consultation is free and confidential, and we only collect attorney fees at the end of your case if we secure compensation for you.
 Send us an email or call 212-736-5300 to receive a FREE legal consultation from an experienced lawyer.
-Serving the five boroughs, Long Island and all of New York State.
+We serve New York and New Jersey.